 Make sure the tip of the temperature probe is in the center of the liquid and not touching the sides or bottom of the test tube.

-Fill a 600 mL beaker about one-third full of water, and add ice until the beaker is three-fourths full.
+Fill a 600-mL beaker about one-third full of water, and add ice until the beaker is three-fourths full.

-Click on the green arrow button.
-This activates the computer’s collection of the temperature readings.
+Start the data collection.
+The computer acquires a temperature reading every second.

 Move the test tube into the ice-water bath and hold it so the level of liquid in the test tube is below the level of water in the bath.